parsley42/clu-gopherbot/README.md

 # Clu

+> Up-to-date with v2.4; Nov.
+'21

 `Clu` is the Gopherbot development robot that runs wherever I need him, and tracks with ongoing development of **Gopherbot**.
 This repository represents almost everything I need to run Clu; the only other bits:
-* clu-private (private repository) - Clu's `private/environment` - an environment file, which should be mode `0600` and closely guarded (see below for example contents); the contents of this file is normall stored in e.g. a password / secret manager, and includes Clu's encryption key
+* Clu's `.env` file with his brain decryption key and other required env vars; this is kept in a password manager
 * robot-state branch - Separate branch of this repository for backing up Clu's memories; should always remain separate from `master`, etc.
 * Clu's repository has two deploy keys configured:
    * `deploy_rsa.pub` is a read-only deploy key for bootstrapping Clu in to a new running environment, such as a newly built VM or container
    * `manage_rsa.pub` is a dedicated encrypted key that Clu uses for managing his own repository; used, for instance, for backing up long-term memories to the `robot-state` branch

-`Clu`'s custom configuration will form the basis for new robot configuration, the contents of [robot.skel](https://github.com/lnxjedi/gopherbot/tree/master/robot.skel).
-At times, `Clu`'s configuration may be _ahead_ of master, when it represents a development target.
+`Clu`'s custom configuration formed the basis for new robot configuration, the contents of [robot.skel](https://github.com/lnxjedi/gopherbot/tree/master/robot.skel).

 ## Directory Structure

-This is the directory structure of a well-formed robot, created when I run `../gopherbot/fetch-robot.sh clu`:
+This is the directory structure of a well-formed robot, when run directly on a host:

 * `clu/` - Top-level directory, not a git repo
     * `gopherbot` - symlink to `/opt/gopherbot/gopherbot`
-    * `terminal.sh` - convenience script for running `clu` with the terminal connector
-    * `custom/` - clone of `parsley42/clu-gopherbot`, custom configuration repository
+    * `custom/` - clone of `parsley42/clu-gopherbot`, custom configuration repository populated during bootstrapping
-    * `state/` - clone of `parsley42/clu-gopherbot`, `robot-state` branch, where clu saves state, e.g. memories
+    * `state/` - clone of `parsley42/clu-gopherbot`, `robot-state` branch, where clu saves state, e.g. memories - also populated during bootstrapping
-    * `private/` - clone of `parsley42/clu-private`, a private repository containing only `environment`
-    * `Makefile` - a set of targets for running clu in a local container; see [Running Clu](#running-clu)
-    * `environment` - a symlink to `private/environment` or `.env` if fetched from a `.env` file; see [Fetching Clu](#fetching-clu)
+    * `.env` - environment variables required for Clu to bootstrap and run

 The environment file is only:
 ```shell